A Review on Deep Learning in UAV Remote Sensing: Introduction

+Yet in the literature revision theme, a comparative review by Audebert et al. \citep{Audebert2019} was conducted by examining various families of networks' architectures while providing a toolbox to perform such methods to be publicly available.
+In this regard, another paper written by Paoletti et al. \citep{Paoletti2019} organized the source code of DNNs to be easily reproduced.
+Similar to \citep{Cheng2017}, Li et al. \citep{Li2019} conducted a literature revision while presenting an experimental analysis with DNNs' methods.
 As of recently, literature revision focused on more specific approaches within this theme.
-Some of which included DL methods for enhancement of remote sensing observations, as super-resolution, denoising, restoration, pan-sharpening, and image fusion techniques, as demonstrated by Tsagkatakis et al. \citep{Tsagkatakis2019}.
-Also, one recent meta-analysis by Ma et al. \citep{Ma2019} was performed concerning the usage of DL algorithms in seven subfields of remote sensing: image fusion and image registration, scene classification, object detection, land use and land cover classification, semantic segmentation, and object-based image analysis (OBIA).
-Although, from these recent reviews, various remote sensing applications using DL can be verified, it should be noted that the authors did not focus on specific surveying in the context of DL algorithms applied to UAV-image sets, which is something that, at the time of writing, has gained the attention of remote sensing investigations.
+Some of which included DL methods for enhancement of remote sensing observations, as super-resolution, denoising, restoration, pan-sharpening, and image fusion techniques, as demonstrated by Tsagkatakis et al. \citep{Tsagkatakis2019} and Signoroni et al. \citep{Signoroni2019}.
+Also, a meta-analysis by Ma et al. \citep{Ma2019} was performed concerning the usage of DL algorithms in seven subfields of remote sensing: image fusion and image registration, scene classification, object detection, land use and land cover classification, semantic segmentation, and object-based image analysis (OBIA).